genfire-em/genfire-em.github.io/installation.md

 If you don't receive an error, then it was successful.
-If you get an error along the lines of "ImportError: libfftw3l.so cannot open shared object file" then you need to set your `DYLD_LIBRARY_PATH` environmental variable so that pyFFTW can find the libraries
+If you get an error along the lines of "ImportError: libfftw3l.so cannot open shared object file" then you need to set your `DYLD_LIBRARY_PATH` environmental variable so that `pyFFTW` can find the libraries

 ~~~
 $ export DYLD_LIBRARY_PATH=/usr/local/lib:$DYLD_LIBRARY_PATH<
 ~~~

-If the fftw .so files are somewhere other than /usr/local/lib, then you should replace that part appropriately.
+If the `FFTW` .so files are somewhere other than /usr/local/lib, then you should replace that part appropriately.
 To make this change permanent add the above line to the end of your ~/.bash_profile

 <a name = "linux"></a>